Own-Data-Privateer/hoardy-web/README.md

 - It is highly recommended you make separate browser profiles for anonymous and logged-in browsing with separate extension instances pointing to separate archiving server instances dumping data to different directories on disk.

-  Set the "anonymous" browser profile to always run in "Private Browsing" mode to prevent login persistence there.
+  Set the "anonymous" browser profile to always run in `Private Browsing` mode to prevent login persistence there.
   If you do accidentally login in "anonymous" profile, move those dumps out of the "anonymous" directory immediately.

   This way you can easily share dumps from the "anonymous" instance without worrying about leaking your private data or login credentials.